Skip to main content

 Source code

-The full source code is here https://github.com/husarion/rosbot-mapping and it allows you to start SLAM Toolbox on ROSbot in the following configurations:
+The full source code can be found here and it allows you to start SLAM Toolbox on ROSbot in the following configurations:

 ConfigurationCompose FilesAdditional Requirements